ChelzyGraXel/Spotify2023/README.md

 ![image](https://github.com/user-attachments/assets/e4f5d06e-ca22-4df7-817e-94e0c89d1abe)

 #### STEP 3.3: Check for Missing Values
 Are there any missing values?
 To verify if there are columns that have missing values, the syntax below was utilized.
 The `.isnull()` function checks if there are any values missing in the data frame, then it returns a data frame with boolean entries.
 The `.sum()` counts the True values (missing values) for each column.
-In printing the results, the syntax _missing[missing > 0]_ filters the Series and only include columns that have more than 0 missing values.
+In printing the results, the syntax `missing[missing > 0]` filters the Series and only includes columns that have more than 0 missing values.
 The column names are then put into a list.
 Finally, it prints the list of column names that have missing values.

 ```python
 # Check if there are NaN values